Requirement

 Components Involved

-- HDFS: Here it is used to store the input data which will get pass to the Map Reduce as an input and also store the map reduce output.
+- HDFS: To store the input data which will be passed to the Map Reduce as an input and also store the map reduce output.

-- Map Reduce: Here it is used to process the data/file available in HDFS and store the output to the HDFS.
+- Map Reduce: To process the data/file available in HDFS and store the output to the HDFS.

 Sample Data

-Let’s have a look at the sample data, how it will look like:
+Let’s have a look at the sample data:

 Here, the sample data contains user’s info which is a comma(,) separated.
 You can download the sample data file from here.